pmelsted/bifrost/README.md

   brew install brewsci/bio/bifrost
   ```

-* From [Bioconda](https://bioconda.github.io) (Bifrost v1.0.3, Linux only, compiled to generic x86-64 architecture and does not include advanced SSE and AVX instructions):
+* From [Bioconda](https://bioconda.github.io) (Bifrost v1.0.3, Linux only):

   ```
   conda -c bioconda bifrost
   ```

+  This binary is compiled to generic x86-64 architecture and does not include advanced SSE and AVX instructions.
+  See installing from source through conda for a natively compiled installation.

 * From source (Bifrost v1.0.4)